Emily Dickinson and Writing Poetry

 Grandma, Tell me a Story

-I dedicate this sweet journey to my precious little ones: my daughter Leslie and her husband, Aaron, and all my wonderful grand babies: Mathew, Cameron, Sierra, Jessica, Kylie, Connor, and Jaxon.
-It is my hope that you will enjoy these tales and this history of how it all began.
+I dedicate this sweet journey to my beloved family: my daughter, Leslie, and her husband, Aaron, and to all my wonderful grandbabies—Mathew, Cameron, Sierra, Jessica, Kylie, Connor, and Jaxon.
+It’s my hope that you’ll enjoy these tales and learn a little about where it all began.
 Love you all!

 Whenever my family would spend time with my grandparents, the gatherings always ended with someone asking, “Grandma, tell me a story.”
 These wonderful tales included accounts of covered wagons heading west and real cowboys and cowgirls living on ranches on the western slope of Colorado.
 We heard narratives about life on a ranch, sheep camps, and family helping family.
 Although the family no longer lived in that beautiful state at that time, as children we believed it had to be the most magical place to live!